 women-in-depression

-Our brains are constantly creating beliefs – about ourselves, about the world, about the future.
+Our brains are constantly creating beliefs about ourselves, the world, and the future.
 They help us navigate reality.
-But with depression, this mechanism malfunctions: negative thoughts become entrenched, and it seems impossible to change them.
+But in depression, this mechanism fails: negative thoughts become fixed, and it seems impossible to change them.

 What if there was a way to restart this process?

-Conventional antidepressants are slow-acting, taking weeks to show effects.
-Ketamine, which was previously used as an anesthetic, works in a completely different way.
-It acts on NMDA receptors and can significantly alter a person's mental state within hours of administration.
+Conventional antidepressants work slowly - it takes several weeks to notice the effect.
+But ketamine, which used to be used as an anesthetic, works quite differently.
+It affects NMDA receptors and can significantly change a person's mental state within a few hours after administration.

-Patients with severe depression that had not responded to other treatments often described this effect as a “change of perspective.”
+Patients with severe depression that did not respond to other treatments often described this effect as a "change in perspective."
 Negative beliefs that had seemed unchanged for months or years suddenly lost their power.
-Some even said that their thoughts no longer seemed “theirs.”
+Some even said that their thoughts no longer seemed "theirs".

 Depression as a trap of negative beliefs

-According to WHO estimates, more than 280 million people worldwide suffer from depression, and 700,000 lose their lives to suicide each year.
-One of the most dangerous symptoms is the belief that things will never change, that you are worthless or doomed to fail.
+According to WHO estimates, more than 280 million people worldwide suffer from depression, and 700,000 people lose their lives to suicide every year.
+One of the most dangerous symptoms is the belief that the situation will never change, that you are worthless or doomed to failure.

-These thoughts work in a feedback loop: if a person feels that they are not accepted in society, they begin to avoid others.
+These thoughts work on the principle of feedback: if a person believes that he or she is not accepted in society, he or she begins to avoid others.
 This, in turn, further increases the feeling of isolation.
-This creates a vicious cycle that is difficult to break.
+This creates a vicious circle that is difficult to break.

 What did the research show?

-Scientists conducted an experiment: they asked depressed patients to estimate the likelihood of negative events in their lives (such as an accident or a dog attack).
-They were then informed of the actual statistical risks and given the opportunity to revise their estimate.
+Scientists conducted an experiment: they asked depressed patients to estimate the likelihood of negative events in their lives (for example, an accident or a dog attack).
+Then they were informed of the real statistical risks and given the opportunity to reconsider their assessment.

-In healthy people, it works simply: they easily accept positive news and adjust their beliefs.
-But people with depression remained “deaf” to the good news, continuing to believe the worst.
+For healthy people, this works simply: they easily accept positive news and adjust their beliefs.
+But people with depression remained "deaf" to good news, continuing to believe the worst.

-But here's what happened after the ketamine injection: Within four hours, the patients were responding to positive information in the same way as healthy people.
+But here's what happened after ketamine was administered: within four hours, the patients began to respond to positive information in the same way as healthy people.
 Their brains became more flexible, and they learned to update their beliefs again.

-Scientists are still studying exactly how ketamine changes brain function, but it is believed that it helps restore the balance between neural processes responsible for predicting the future and emotional plasticity.
+Scientists are still studying how exactly ketamine changes brain function, but there are suggestions that it helps restore the balance between neural processes responsible for predicting the future and emotional plasticity.

-These findings could radically change the approach to treating depression.
-Ketamine does not just relieve symptoms, but rather “resets” the way we think.
+These discoveries could dramatically change the approach to treating depression.
+Ketamine not only relieves symptoms, but also seems to "reboot" the way of thinking.
 This gives hope for new therapies that combine pharmacology with psychotherapy.

-Similar studies are already underway with other psychedelics, such as psilocybin.
-Could the future of psychiatry lie in the ability to change our beliefs in the same way we change our thoughts?
+Similar research is already underway with other psychedelics, such as psilocybin.
+Could it be that the future of psychiatry lies in the ability to change our beliefs in the same way we change our thoughts?

 Perhaps the answer is closer than we think.

-According to the study “Evaluating the Early Effects of Ketamine on Belief Renewal Bias in Patients with Treatment-Resistant Depression,” which was recently published in the journal JAMA Psychiatry .
+Based on the study "Evaluation of Early Effects of Ketamine on Belief Renewal Bias in Patients with Treatment-Resistant Depression" recently published in JAMA Psychiatry.

 Share the publication: